Fed policymakers worry growth plateauing, pledge more support

 "It is pretty clear this is going to go on beyond the expiration of relief efforts," Bostic said, adding that as that becomes clear, elected officials might "strongly consider doing more."

-(Reporting by Howard Schneider, Jonnelle Marte; Editing by Leslie Adler and Sonya Hepinstall)
+(Reporting by Howard Schneider, Jonnelle Marte; Editing by Leslie Adler, Sonya Hepinstall and Dan Grebler)